-Promedia has been developing and assisting in the implementation of Crisis Management Plans for our clients for more than three decades.
-In addition to ensuring CMPs are firmly in place for businesses and other organisations, we review and update them to coincide with any changes, company expansions, new management roles, projects, services and most importantly, to ensure that they reflect the delivery mechanisms of the ever evolving new media and traditional communication avenues.
+Promedia has been developing and assisting in the creation and execution of Crisis Management Plans (CMPs) for our clients for more than three decades.
+In addition to assisting with crisis communications and ensuring CMPs are firmly in place for businesses and other organisations, we review and update them to coincide with any changes, company expansions, new management roles, projects, services and most importantly, to ensure that they reflect the delivery mechanisms of the ever-evolving new media and traditional communication avenues.

-Why does a company need a CMP?
 If a company manages a crisis professionally and efficiently it can minimise the negative impact that a crisis can potentially have on a business and its long-term operations.
-If a crisis isn’t handled well, it has the potential for a company’s earnings to plummet and severely tarnish its reputation for a much longer period of time (and in some cases, never see a company fully recover).
+If a crisis isn’t handled well, it has the potential for a company’s earnings to plummet and severely tarnish its reputation for a much longer period (and in some cases, never see a company fully recover).

 So, how does a business PREPARE for a crisis to ensure any potential risks are managed professionally?
 It needs a carefully crafted ‘Crisis Management Plan’ in place.
 The plan must demonstrate purposeful tactics and a clear and concise strategy that can be executed immediately in the event of a crisis.